 Instead, if payments begin within one year of your death, minimum payments may be made to those individuals over their life or life expectancy but at their death, any remaining balance must be distributed within 10 years.
 In addition, after your minor child reaches the age of majority, any remaining balance payable to your child must be distributed within 10 years.
-Your surviving spouse can still elect to delay distributions until the end of the year you would have reached your Required Beginning Date.
+If you die prior to your Required Beginning Date, your surviving spouse can still elect to delay distributions until the end of the year you would have reached your "MRD age."
+The "MRD age" is age 70 1⁄2 for persons born before July 1, 1949, age 72 for persons born after June 30, 1949 but before 1951, age 73 for persons born after 1950 but before 1960, and age 75 for persons born in 1960 or later.
 Please note that the above is only a general description and is subject to IRS rules.
 You should always consult with your personal tax advisor regarding the tax rules applicable to distributions.